 1. Sony RX100 VII

 The RX 100 series is trusted by professionals and photo enthusiasts alike.
 Its compact body and premium image quality makes it the best bet for those times when carrying all your equipment isn’t convenient.
-Unfortunately, it’s also pretty pricey at a tad over $1,000, but users who take advantage of its full potential deem it worth every single penny.
+Unfortunately, it’s also pretty pricey, but users who take advantage of its full potential deem it worth every single penny.

 The RX 100 series is trusted by professionals and photo enthusiasts.